validitycrypto/erc20d/README.md

 ### Token locking/staking implementation to prevent Sybil attacks

 An private keymap structure `_stake` is introduced in order to reduce levels of abnormal activity and delegation exploitation, the users stake/lock their own tokens by calling the `initaiteStake()` function before commiting to a delegation event.
+Users who are staking cannot recieve or send tokens until the event ends.

 ### Minting supply implementation for delegation rewards